alexkaufman06/unit-testing-rxjs/README.md

 * Challenges with Observable testing
   * How to test Observables synchronously
   * How to make Observable stream predictable
-  * Hot wo mock Observable emitted values
+  * How to mock Observable emitted values
   * Answers: Marble testing
 * RxJS: Reactive Extension for JavaScript.
 It is a library for reactive programming using observables that makes it easier to compose asynchronous code.